-In 2013, Corporate Finance managed the listing of each of VÍS hf., N1 ehf. and Skipti ehf., the sale of a stake in Sena ehf., the sale of Klakki ehf.'s stake in VÍS hf., the sale of Fram Foods Ísland hf. (which was owned by Arion Bank's subsidiary Eignabjarg ehf.) and the acquisition of both Skeljungur hf. and Magn P/F by SF IV slhf. (which is managed by Arion Bank's subsidiary Stefnir).
+In 2013, Corporate Finance managed the listing of each of VÍS hf., N1 ehf. and Skipti ehf., the sale of a stake in Sena ehf., the sale of Klakki ehf.'s stake in VÍS hf., the sale of Fram Foods Ísland hf. (which was owned by the Bank's subsidiary Eignabjarg ehf.) and the acquisition of both Skeljungur hf. and Magn P/F by SF IV slhf. (which is managed by the Bank's subsidiary Stefnir).
 Corporate Finance has also been involved in merger talks between the Bank's subsidiary Landfestar ehf. and Eik Fasteignafélag hf.
 (Eik).
 In addition, Corporate Finance arranged the listing on NASDAQ OMX Iceland of covered bonds issued by institutional investor funds managed by Stefnir.

 In 2014, Corporate Finance arranged the refinancing of Reitir fasteignafélag hf.
 (Reitir), the largest commercial real estate company in Iceland and the sale and listing of HB Grandi hf., a fishing company, on NASDAQ OMX Iceland.
-In 2015 it arranged the listing of Reitir on NASDAQ OMX Iceland.
+In 2015 it arranged the listing of Reitir, Eik and Síminn hf.
+(Síminn), the largest telecommunication company in Iceland, on NASDAQ OMX Iceland.